William Whitaker (theologian): Legacy

+Portraits

-In 1900 there were two portraits of Whitaker in the master's lodge at St. John's College (one in the drawing-room, the other in the hall), both bearing the words, "Dr. Whitaker, Mr. 1587," and one at the Chetham Hospital and Library at Manchester.
+In 1900, there were two portraits of Whitaker in the master's lodge at St. John's College (one in the drawing-room, the other in the hall), both bearing the words, "Dr. Whitaker, Mr. 1587," and one at the Chetham Hospital and Library, Manchester.
 His portrait was engraved by William Marshall in Thomas Fuller's Holy State, 1642, and by John Payne.
 His epitaph, in Latin hexameters on a marble tablet, has been placed on the north wall of the interior of the transept of the college chapel.

+Family

 His hopes of preferment were disappointed, probably because he was twice married, and thus forfeited in some measure the favour of Elizabeth.
 The maiden name of his first wife, who was sister-in-law to Laurence Chaderton, was Culverwell; his second wife, who survived him, was the widow of Dudley Fenner.
 He had eight children: one of the sons, Alexander Whitaker, who was educated at Trinity College, afterwards became known as the "Apostle of Virginia."
 Alexander baptised Pocahontas.
 Another son who set his eyes on America was Jabez.
-He was one of the first planters in Jamestowne and helped build a guest house to greet new families to Virginia.
+He was one of the first planters in Jamestown and helped build a guest house to greet new families to Virginia.